jkawahara/firebase/README.md

   * User Story 3- Users from many different machines must be able to view same train times
   * User Story 4- Update your "minutes to arrival" and "next train time" text once every minute
   * User Story 5- Add update and remove buttons for each train.
 User can edit the row's elements (train's Name, Destination and Arrival Time) then, by relation, minutes to arrival
+    * As clarification, if Arrival Time is changed, the Next Arrival will show the Arrival Time until train arrives.
+As soon as train arrives, the Next Arrival Time will return to original calculation use First Train Time

   * Prerequisites for Development:
     * MacBook Air (Intel Core i7, 2.2 GHz, 1 Processor, 2 Cores, 8GB)